 ‘I certify that this is a true copy of the original and the photograph is a true likeness of the person presenting the document as sighted by me.’

-The guide provides a full list of authorised officers who can certify your documents (including teachers, bank officers, public servants, permanent employees of Ahpra and members of the following health professions: Aboriginal and Torres Strait Islander Health Practitioner, Chinese medicine practitioner, chiropractor, dental practitioner, medical practitioner, medical radiation practitioner, nurse, midwife, occupational therapist, optometrist, osteopath, paramedic, pharmacist, physiotherapist, podiatrist, and psychologist).
+The guide provides a full list of authorised officers who can certify your documents (including teachers, bank officers, public servants, permanent employees of Ahpra and the following registered health professionals: Aboriginal and Torres Strait Islander Health Practitioners, Chinese medicine practitioners, chiropractors, dentists, medical practitioners, medical radiation practitioners, midwives, nurses, occupational therapists, optometrists, osteopaths, paramedics, pharmacists, physiotherapists, podiatrists, and psychologists).

 Once we’ve received your graduate results from your education provider, we aim to finalise your application within two weeks.
 That’s if you’ve provided everything you need to prove you’ve met the requirements for registration.
 A few education providers submit graduate results in late October with the majority sending through their graduate results in late November to mid-December.

 While we can’t finalise your application until after we’ve received your graduate results, we begin to assess your application beforehand so that it’s ready to go pending your results.
 That’s why we encourage you to submit your application early and to check whether you’ve provided everything you need to prove that you’ve met the requirements for registration.
-This is particularly important during end-of-year peak graduate period where we receive approximately 25,000 applications within a few months.
+This is particularly important during the end-of-year peak graduate period where we receive about 37,000 applications within a few months.

 It may take longer to assess your application if: